chuffed/chuffed/README.md

 ### Integration with CP Profiler

-The [CP Profiler tool](https://github.com/cp-profiler) can be used with Chuffed to visualise the search trees and analyse the nogoods that Chuffed explores when solving a problem.
+The *CP Profiler*, integrated into the [MiniZincIDE](https://github.com/MiniZinc/MiniZincIDE), can be used with Chuffed to visualise the search trees and analyse the nogoods that Chuffed explores when solving a problem.
 In order to enable profiling support, Chuffed includes profiler connection code.
 This has been included as a git subtree in